PsycoStea/Pi-Zero-2W-Bad-USB/payload_commands.md

-# BadUSB Payload Command Reference
+# BadPi Payload Command Reference

 Below are the recognized commands your payload.txt can use with this toolkit.